Ear Piercing Infections – Causes & Treatments

 If there is no fever present and the infection seems to be mild and isn’t causing you too much pain, you can try to treat it at home.
 This is especially true if the piercing site is on the ear lobe.

-But if the infection is from a helix piercing on the cartilage, you should seek medical attention.
+If the infection is from a helix piercing on the cartilage, you should seek medical attention.
 When you get an infection there, it can be harder to self-treat.
 It’s best if you just head into the doctor to cover your bases instead.

 To treat a minor infection on your own, you should make sure to wash your hands thoroughly before you touch the piercing site.
 You don’t want to introduce any more dirt, germs or bacteria into the fold.

-Then you’ll want to prepare a salt water solution to apply to the infection.
+Next, you’ll want to prepare a salt water solution to apply to the infection.
 To do this, you’ll take one-fourth of a teaspoon of sea salt and mix it well with one cup of boiling water.
 Let the water cool so you don’t scald yourself.
 While the water is still warm, you can use your fingers to apply the salt water to the front and the back of the piercing site.

 If you have a medicine dropper, you can bend over the sink, fill up the medicine dropper and give your piercing a good squirt with the liquid.